 Eventually, after 6 long months, the cloud gradually started clearing.
 It was one step at a time.

-An impromptu decision, by him, to visit the barbers, taking work suits to the cleaners enroute, and getting the car washed into the bargain.
+An impromptu decision, by him, to visit the barbers, take work suits to the cleaners en route, and get the car washed into the bargain.

 Today, you’d never know that from April to October 2021, my best friend was like a stranger to me, but thankfully, now that stranger is back to being my best friend.